adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 private String myString = null;
 ```

-#### @AutoPopulated ####
+### @AutoPopulated ###

-This is a custom annotation only affects the generated schema.
+This is a custom annotation which only affects the generated schema.
 This simple annotation is used to identify fields that are auto-populated on instantiation.
 If we consider the previous example; then if your string member has a default value, so it can be missing from the configuration file then you can use this annotation to inform the schema to ignore the `@NotNull` annotation.

 ```java
 public MyClass {